 |Study Area Description||The study area is in a Northern Boreal Spruce (Picea abies) dominated forest about 540 m-a.s.l.
 One part of the trapline is in Old-Growth Spruce forest, the other half is in young succession, planted spruce forest after a clearcut from approx. 1960.
 Vegetation types is given in the dataset but mainly blueberry forest in the oldgrowth and more herb-dominated in the young, cultural forest.|

 |Design Description||Trapline with50 mouse traps sat at approx. 5 m. distance, staying out for 2 nights.
 See: Sampling methods|

 The personnel involved in the project:

 Ordinary mouse traps (for killing mouse) have been put out with 5 m. distance through the two traplines, each with 50 traps, bated with raw potatoes.
-Traps are with few exceptions out for 2 nights and 3 times a year: June, early August and September.
+Traps are with few exceptions out for 2 nights and 3 times a year: Mid June, late July/early August and September/October.
 The same traplines and trap spots have been used all years.

 Method step description: